Julie Carpenter, Ph.D.

 People + Technology + Culture

-My work delves into how identities are shaped, negotiated, and expressed through our interactions with technology—and how these interactions redefine what it means to be human, influencing the very design of the tools we use.
-With over a decade of industry experience, my research portfolio includes leading UX studies for a major social media platform, pioneering work in human-robot interaction, and consulting on an award-winning digital voice innovation.
+My research explores how identities are shaped, negotiated, and expressed through our interactions with technology—and how these interactions redefine what it means to be human, influencing the designs of the tools we use.

 After years of passion, research, and writing, my latest book has made its way into the world.
 The Naked Android: Synthetic Socialness and the Human Gaze, is now available on Routledge, Amazon, Barnes & Noble, and many other booksellers.